Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

+Dissimilarity networks satisfying the symmetry condition, but not the triangle inequality, have a long history dating back to Fr\'{e}chet \cite{frechet1906quelques} and continuing with work by Pitcher and Chittenden \cite{pitcher1918foundations}, Niemytzki \cite{niemytzki1927third}, Galvin and Shore \cite{galvin1984completeness, galvin1991distance}, and many others, as summarized in \cite{gruenhage1984generalized}.
+One of the interesting directions in this line of work was the development of a ``local triangle inequality" and related metrization theorems \cite{niemytzki1927third}, which has been continued more recently in \cite{waszkiewicz2013local}.

+Directed metric spaces with finite reversibility were studied in \cite{shen2010gromov}, and constitute important examples of networks that are strictly non-metric.
+More specifically, the authors of \cite{shen2010gromov} extended notions of Hausdorff distance and Gromov-Hausdorff distance to the setting of directed metric spaces with finite reversibility, and our network distance $\dn$ subsumes this theory while extending it to even more general settings.

+\begin{remark}[Finsler metrics] An interesting class of directed metric spaces arises from studying Finsler manifolds.
+A \emph{Finsler manifold} $(M,F)$ is a smooth, connected manifold $M$ equipped with an asymmetric norm $F$ (called a \emph{Finsler function}) defined on each tangent space of $M$ \cite{bao2012introduction}.
+A Finsler function induces a directed metric $d_F: M \times M \r \R_+$ as follows: for each $x,x'\in M$,

+Finsler metric spaces have received interest in the applied literature.
+In \cite{sabau2013metric}, the authors prove that Finsler metric spaces with \emph{reversible geodesics} (i.e. the reverse curve $\g'(t):=\g(1-t)$ of any geodesic $\g:[0,1]\r M$ is also a geodesic) is a \emph{weighted quasi-metric} \cite[p.
+2]{sabau2013metric}.
+Such objects have been shown to be essential in biological sequence comparison \cite{stojmirovic2009geometric}.
+In Section \ref{sec:dir-s1} we will study directed circles with finite reversibility, which have the property that $\e$-balls in such circles are not spherically symmetric.
+This is motivated by the more general setting of Randers manifolds \cite{bao2004zermelo}, which are a special subfamily of Finsler manifolds. \end{remark}

-A natural question in understanding the structure of $\Ngen$ would be: which elements of $\Ngen$ are equivalent?
+Returning to the setting of general networks, a natural question in understanding the structure of $\Ngen$ would be: which elements of $\Ngen$ are equivalent?
 A suitable answer to this question requires us to develop notions of \emph{isomorphism} that show various degrees of restrictiveness.
 These notions of isomorphism form a recurrent theme throughout this paper.

 We first develop the notion of \emph{strong isomorphism} of networks.
 The definition follows below.

 \begin{definition}[Weight preserving maps] Let $(X,\w_X), (Y,\w_Y) \in \Ngen$.
 A map $\ph: X \r Y$ is \emph{weight preserving} if: